wamp-proto/wamp-proto/spec/advanced.md

 ### Multiplexed Transport

-A *Transport* may support the multiplexing of multiple logical channels over a single "physical" connection.
+A *Transport* may support the multiplexing of multiple logical transports over a single "physical" transport.

-By using such a *Transport*, multiple WAMP sessions can be transported over a single underlying connection at the same time.
+By using such a *Transport*, multiple WAMP sessions can be transported over a single underlying transport at the same time.

 ![alt text](figure/sessions3.png "Transports, Sessions and Peers")

 As an example, the proposed [WebSocket extension "permessage-priority"](https://github.com/oberstet/permessage-priority/blob/master/draft-oberstein-hybi-permessage-priority.txt) would allow creating multiple logical *Transports* for WAMP over a single underlying WebSocket connection.

+Sessions running over a multiplexed *Transport* are completely independent: they get assigned different session IDs, may join different realms and each session needs to authenticate itself.

+Because of above, *Multiplexed Transports* for WAMP are actually not detailed in the WAMP spec, but a feature of the transport being used.

+> Note: Currently no WAMP transport supports multiplexing.
+The work on the MUX extension with WebSocket has stalled, and the `permessage-priority` proposal above is still just a proposal.
+However, with RawSocket, we should be able to add multiplexing in the the future (with downward compatibility).

 ## Messages